davebeesley/davebeesley.github.io/cv-resume/index.md

 ---

 ## Profile
-I have 5 years industry experience as a Front End Web Developer, focusing on mobile first responsive websites builds using HTML5, CSS3 and JavaScript in PHP & .Net environments.
+I have over 5 years industry experience as a Front End Web Developer, focusing on mobile first responsive websites builds using HTML, CSS and JavaScript in PHP & .Net environments.
 I also bring to your organisation 3 years’ experience in 1st, 2nd and 3rd Line IT Support within educational establishments and excellent customer service focus from over 6 years in retail and catering positions.
 In my time in my most recent role, I have been responsible for taking a design from Photoshop comps or wireframes to CMS templates or full CMS driven websites.
-I am currently focusing my out of work study on enhancing my knowledge of back-end technologies including PHP, Ruby and Node.js, the latter being from a hobbyist point of view.
+I am currently focusing my out of work study on enhancing my knowledge of JavaScript, particularly the React Library.

 ## Key Skills
 - HTML